pasqal-io/horqrux/docs/differentiation.md

 print(f"Gradient: {grad_ad}") # markdown-exec: hide
 ```

-### Differentiation of observable parameters
+### Parametrized observable differentiation

-With the automatic differentiation mode, one can evaluate gradients for the observable parameters by specifying the `values_observables` argument as follows:
+To allow differentiating observable parameters only, we need to specify the `values` argument as a dictionary with two keys `circuit` and `observables`, each being a dictionary of corresponding parameters and values, as follows:

 ```python exec="on" source="material-block" html="1" session="diff"